What to do in a power outage

 Storms are the most common cause of power outages as strong winds often cause trees to fall across powerlines, interrupting supply.

 Stay more than 8 – 10 metres away.
-Just standing near fallen powerlines can be fatal.
+Standing near fallen powerlines can be fatal.

 Always treat fallen powerlines as live even when they are broken.